Notice of Privacy Practices

 eye or tissue donation purposes.

-Research: We may disclose your protected health information to researchers when
+Research: We may disclose your protected health information to researchers when their

-the privacy of your protected health information.
+of your protected health information.

 Criminal Activity: Consistent with applicable federal and state laws, we may disclose your